YetiForceCompany/YetiForceDoc/docs/3-administrator-guides/15-integration/12-mail-integration-panel/outlook/README.md

 If the user click the import button but the system doesn't import the messages, then actions that are supposed to triggered during import were not configured.

-The description of action configuration dring import can be found in the [Actions](#actions) section.
+The description of action configuration during import can be found in the [Actions](#actions) section.
 The configuration should be done for all the users who utilize the integration panel.

 ### No relations